YasllyGuimaraes/YasllyGuimaraes/README.md

 ###  Hi, I'am Yaslly!

-#### Graduating in Computer Science at the Federal Institute of Education, Science and Technology of Ceará (IFCE), Python is my first language.
+#### Undergraduating in Computer Science at the Federal Institute of Education, Science and Technology of Ceará (IFCE), Python is my first language.
 I also enjoy programming in Python because they challenge me more.
 I love it when I can finally solve a difficult problem.
 >*Fast learner and eager to explore new technologies.*

 ##### MORE ABOUT ME